yimlabkaist/TRACE2.0/README.md

 (drop the newest spacer); the empty array is the common ancestor.
 For each array passing `--threshold`, all of its suffixes are added as nodes so the tree stays fully nested even when an intermediate array was not directly observed (inferred nodes have zero population).
-Bands are stacked with each genotype bracketing its descendants (the ggmuller/pymuller nesting convention, reimplemented here so the script depends only on pandas/numpy/matplotlib/seaborn).
+Bands are stacked with each genotype bracketing its descendants.

 Options: `--threshold` (abundance cutoff, default 0.1%), `--palette` (any seaborn palette), `--smoothing` (gaussian std along the time axis; default 1, increase for